What To Do In An Emergency:

 - Hide behind large solid objects.

-5. Take Out.
+FIGHT.
 As a last resort, and only if your life is in imminent danger, attempt to disrupt or incapacitate the intruder(s) by:

 - Acting as aggressively as possible against him/her.